Physarum Powered Differentiable Linear Programming Layers and Applications: Why Physarum Dynamics?

 \subsection{Interior Point Algorithms: Trading Exactness for Efficiency}

 Asking for {exact} solutions of LP \eqref{lp_standard} may be a stringent requirement.
 An approximate solution of LP \eqref{lp_standard} can be computed using a different family of methods called {\em Interior Point Method} (IPM) in $ O(\sqrt{\max(m,n})$ \cite{wright1997primal}.
-Intuitively, while the iterates of a simplex method goes along the edges of $P$, an IPM passes through the interior of this polyhedron.
+Intuitively, while the iterates of a simplex method proceed along the edges of $P$, an IPM passes through the {\em interior} of this polyhedron.
 In particular, IPMs are {\bf second order} algorithms since they directly solve the system of nonlinear equations derived from KKT conditions by applying variants of Newton's method \cite{wright1997primal}.
-As with Simplex methods, we point out to three key properties of IPM: \begin{enumerate*}[label=(\roman*)] \item {\em The Good:} IPM based algorithms can efficiently solve LP \eqref{lp_standard} in theory \cite{lee2014path,gondzio2012interior}; \item {\em The Bad:} IPMs {\em needs} to be started from a feasible point although there are special infeasible start IPMs \cite{roos2006full}; and \item {\em The Ugly:} In practice, IPMs are faster than Simplex Method {\em only} when $m$, and $n$ are in millions \cite{Cui2019}. \end{enumerate*} \begin{remark} Even if we were able to find a feasible point efficiently, it is hard to {\em warm start} IPM methods due to the high sensitivity of the central path equation \cite{John2008}.
+As with Simplex methods, we point out to three key properties of IPM: \begin{enumerate*}[label=(\roman*)] \item {\em Good:} IPM based algorithms can efficiently solve LP \eqref{lp_standard} in theory \cite{lee2014path,gondzio2012interior}; \item {\em Bad:} IPMs {\em need} to be started from a feasible point although there are special infeasible start IPMs \cite{roos2006full}; and \item {\em Bad:} In practice, IPMs are faster than Simplex Method {\em only} when $m$, and $n$ are large, e.g., millions \cite{Cui2019}. \end{enumerate*} \begin{remark} Even if we can find a feasible point efficiently, it is not easy to {\em warm start} IPM methods due to the high sensitivity of the central path equation \cite{John2008}.
 In contrast, first order methods like Simplex can be easily warm started \cite{arsham1997classroom}. \end{remark}